tinyzimmer/ginvoicer/README.md

 Invoice written to INV-0000.pdf
 ```

+The invoice generated from the above command can be seen [here](examples/invoice.pdf).

 Invoice numbers will auto-increment based on your configuration `directory` unless specified explicitly with the `--number` flag.

 ```bash